OpsHubProduct/OpsHub-Docs-Validation-Space/docs/knowledge-resources/integration-combination-examples/micro-focus-alm-and-tricentis-qTest-integration.md

   <img src="../../assets/ALM-QTEST_4.png" width="950px" />
 </p>

-* {{SITENAME}} fetches entities available in both systems and shows them in the entities list for both systems.
+* <code class="expression">space.vars.SITENAME</code> fetches entities available in both systems and shows them in the entities list for both systems.
 From the **Select Entities to Sync** section, select the relevant entities for both systems.
 In this case, we will select **Test** from Micro Focus ALM and **Test Case** from Tricentis qTest.